webcompat/issue-importer/README.md

 `python import.py issue.json`

+You can also pipe in a valid JSON file from `stdin`.

+`cat issue.json | python import.py`

 If successful, the tool will print the URL of the newly created issue.
 If there's a JSON schema error, a description of the error will be printed.
 If there's some kind of other error, the response status code the GitHub API returned will be printed.
 The [GitHub API documentation](https://developer.github.com/v3/) is helpful in these cases.